What is Cardano?

 It's important to note that while Cardano does not currently have a slashing mechanism, the protocol is subject to ongoing development and updates, and this could change in the future if it is deemed necessary to maintain the security and stability of the network.

 Before trading or staking any crypto assets it is important to understand the risks.
 This overview is a starting point for you to perform your own research prior to investing in a crypto asset.
-First and foremost, no Canadian securities regulatory authority has expressed an opinion about ADA, including an opinion that ADA is not itself a security and/or derivative.

 We evaluated ADA based on publicly available information, including (but not limited to):